logo

 graph.render();

-Step 1: Write a Custom Edge Class
+Step 1: Write Custom Edge Class

 import { BaseEdge } from '@antv/g6';